LoopBurn (LBP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LoopBurn Historical Price

-According to the latest data gathered on LoopBurn live price page, the current price of LoopBurn is 0.132316USD.
-The circulating supply of LoopBurn(LBP) is 782.05K LBP , giving it a market capitalization of $103.22K.
+According to the latest data gathered on LoopBurn live price page, the current price of LoopBurn is 0.129881USD.
+The circulating supply of LoopBurn(LBP) is 780.09K LBP , giving it a market capitalization of $101.75K.

 - 30 Days0.00%$ --$ 0.189267$ 0.060006